OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Another pretty river town, Remich is set in the stunning Moselle valley of Luxembourg, a spot most popular for the excellent wine it produces.
-Picturesque vineyards surround the area, and there are long stretches of promenade along the Moselle River offering panoramic views and secluded picnic spots.
-Remich is renowned today for both its tasty vintage wines and its 3 day annual carnival, a colorful celebration which sees effigies set on fire and enthusiastically tossed into the river.
+Another pretty river town, Remich is set in the Moselle Valley of Luxembourg, a spot that’s most well known for the excellent wine it produces.
+Picturesque vineyards surround the area, and there are long stretches along the Moselle River offering panoramic views and secluded picnic spots.
+Head here for wine tasting, vineyard visits and the town’s three-day annual carnival, a colourful celebration that sees effigies set on fire and enthusiastically tossed into the river.

-Located just a few kilometers west of Luxembourg City, Mamer sits as an ancient site previously home to a Celtic tribe.
-The first reference to the town can be found in a document dated April 8 960.
-The area is extremely prosperous and boasts a range of popular tourist attractions including a beautiful castle, an antique Roman bath site and an impressive Church of John the Baptist.
-Embark on a trail around the Valley to be taken through the magnificent countryside, and visit astonishing rock formations, old mills and intriguing caves.
+Located just a few kilometers west of Luxembourg City (and therefore perfect for a day trip), Mamer is a town layered with history – it sits on an ancient site previously home to a Celtic tribe.
+The first reference to the town can be found in a document dated 8 April 960 AD.
+The area is extremely prosperous and boasts a range of popular tourist attractions, including a beautiful castle, a Roman bath site and the impressive Church of John the Baptist.
+Embark on a trail around the valley to be taken through the magnificent countryside, visiting astonishing rock formations, old mills and mysterious caves.

-The little town of Wiltz is a camper’s dream, with several cozy campsite grounds on offer amongst the lushness of Luxembourgian forest.
-Situated on the banks of the River Wiltz, the crystal clear water provides the perfect backdrop for a range of activities including horse riding and trail treks.
-Wiltz comes alive with music in the summer when it hosts a number of classical live shows in its scenic and splendid outdoor music hall.
-The town is also well-known for its excellent beer.
-Sip a refreshing ale here whilst you reclining in the absolute splendor of the countryside.
+For visitors looking to get closer to Luxembourg’s natural landscape, Wiltz is a must-visit; it’s home to several cosy campsites set in the lush forest on the bank of the river Wiltz.
+Ramble alongside the clear waters or take part in organised activities such as horseback riding and trail treks.
+Wiltz comes alive in the summer, when it hosts a number of classical live shows in its incredible outdoor music hall.
+The town is also well known for its excellent beer; there’s nothing quite like sipping on a refreshing ale as you relax in the splendour of the countryside.